dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 ---------|----|-----------
 "ImportTxHex"                           |(string)         |import transaction in hex extended with MoMoM proof of the burn tx

 Or errors may be returned.
-In case of errors it might be necessary to wait for some time before the notarizations objects are stored in the KMD chain.
+In case of errors it might be necessary to wait for some time before the notarisations objects are stored in the KMD chain.

-# Notarization backup solution
+# notarisation backup solution
-There is an alternate solution for notarizing burn transaction by the notary operators in case of MoMoM notarization fails or slow.
+There is an alternate solution for notarising burn transaction by the notary operators in case of MoMoM notarisation fails or slow.
 For this the notary operators pick burn transactions sent to a special publishing resource, check them and return ids of transactions with burn transaction proof objects which are created in destination chains.
 The worflow:
 - A user creates a burn transaction with the above stated `migrate_createburntransaction` rpc method and publishes its hexademical representation to a publishing resource which is monitored by the notary operators (currently the discord channel ...???)